mozilla/vautomator-serverless/README.md

 1. Install serverless framework: `npm install -g serverless`
 2. Install `serverless-python-requirements` plugin for serverless: `npm install --save serverless-python-requirements`
-3. Download the repo: `git clone -b ondemand-port-scan https://github.com/mozilla/vautomator-serverless.git && cd vautomator-serverless`
+3. Download the repo: `git clone https://github.com/mozilla/vautomator-serverless.git && cd vautomator-serverless`
 4. Setup your AWS environment/profile.
-An account or role with at least the permissions listed in [serverless.yml](https://github.com/mozilla/vautomator-serverless/blob/ondemand-port-scan/serverless.yml#L10-L33) is required in order to deploy and run this.
+An account or role with at least the permissions listed in [serverless.yml](https://github.com/mozilla/vautomator-serverless/blob/master/serverless.yml#L10-L33) is required in order to deploy and run this.
 5. Customise your `serverless.yml` file, in particular the `custom` section where you can specify your own S3 bucket name/SQS name etc.
 6. Once your AWS profile is set up, run: `serverless deploy -v`
 7. If you have no CloudFormation errors and if you see `Service Information` listing your lambda functions/endpoints, you are good to go.